 10. “The Coventry Carol,” by Erin Bode.
 Critic George Graham describes the Minnesota-born jazz singer as possessing a voice with “great purity, perfect pitch, and impressive phrasing.”
 Yes, indeed.

 11. “A Cold December Night,” by Erin Bode.
 Erin’s interpretation and solid arrangement show why he deserves praise by the critics.
 I love the instrumental mid-section coaxing us to “sleep so perfectly” and the final minute of Zero 7-styled blues improvisation.

 12. “Blue Christmas,” by A Fine Frenzy.
 Another Seattle born singer-songwriter and pianist, redhead Alison Sudol plays under the name A Fine Frenzy.
 Elvis would have liked this!

 13. “The First Noel,” by Nita Velo.
 Bet you never heard such a rendering of this classic.
 I see Nita, who also performed #4, delivering bliss from the choir section in a large vaulted church, with organ and piano accompaniment.
 It resonates and lingers, as it should.

 14. “Mantra,” by Frally.
 Known mostly as the former spouse of Ben Folds, Frally Hynes wrote this song as part of her resolution of their marriage.
 This metaphysical reflection is an excellent track to complete a new experience in holiday music.

-If you want a holiday CD to remember for years and share with friends, you now possess the play list.
-To hear these tracks, join me on December 21, 2011, 8-10 p.m. on Fringe Toast, at KRUU-FM 100.1 or via live streaming at www.kruufm.com from 8-10 p.m.
-Central Time.
+If you want a holiday CD to remember for years and to share with your friends, you now possess the playlist.